mirei83/vechain-deploy/README.md

 All Test are done on Vultr.
 Register if you want and power up a VPS: https://www.vultr.com/?ref=7097618

-This is just a simple installscript for a Vechain Thor Node.
+This is just a simple installscript for a Vechain Thor Node - mainly for myself.
+Feel free to fork it or just use smiplets of it.
 Do not use this for Mainnet Nodes without checking for additional security!